Last updated on August 27th, 2019 at 12:04 pm

 Design Your Flyer

 I could have designed this file directly in Design Space, but it’s not my favorite program for designing more complex Print then Cut files.
 Instead, I used a combination of Canva and Illustrator.
 Of course, you can use Design Space or whatever other software you’re used to to create your flyer!

 I started in Canva and used one of their pre-designed flyers (actually, I made very few changes to their template—it worked well for this example!).
-When I was finished designing it, I downloaded it as a PNG.
+When I finished designing it, I downloaded it as a PNG.

-I then I used Adobe Illustrator to add the tabs to the bottom of my flyer.
+I then used Adobe Illustrator to add the tabs to the bottom of my flyer.
 Again, I could have done that in Design Space—I’m just so much quicker in Illustrator!
 I saved it as a JPEG.

 Upload Your Flyer to Cricut Design Space